wendelloliveiradev/design-patterns/src/structurals/proxy/README.md

 # File Management System Proxy

-This repository solves the problem of.
+This repository solves the problem of needing to have extra control over the communication between a given client and service, like adding an auth system or storing results of the communication.

 ## The Problem: